Mode8fx/Trogdor-Reburninated/README.md

 That being said, almost all art and sound assets are ported directly from the original game, just reorganized into sprite sheets, with modifications only being made when necessary.

 ### Will this be ported to \_\_\_\_\_?
 This game was made to be compatible with both SDL 1.2 and SDL2 specifically so it could be ported to many systems.
-In particular, I would like to create a LibRetro core so it runs on a wide variety of systems.
-You could also try porting it yourself; this is open-source, after all.
+You have my permission to port this wherever you want.

 ### Legal Stuff
 This is an unofficial fan project made without any involvement from anyone who contributed to the original game.
 Trogdor and Homestar Runner are owned by the Brothers Chaps, Mike and Matt Chapman.
 The original Flash game was programmed by Jonathan Howe.